-Imagine this: you have a large organization with thousands of employees.
+Imagine this: you have a large organization with a complex structure.
 Every day, someone arrives, someone goes on a business trip, someone is on sick leave, someone transfers from one subdivision to another.
 And you track all of this in Excel.
-Or rather, not just you – dozens of subdivisions, each in their own file, with their own formatting, their own mistakes, and their own version of the truth.
+Or rather, not just you – different subdivisions, each in their own file, with their own formatting, their own mistakes, and their own version of the truth.

 This was exactly the situation when a client approached our team – a state defense organization where personnel tracking was done mostly manually, in scattered spreadsheets and documents.
 The objective was clear: build a unified system to replace chaos with order.
 No compromises on security, no limitations on scalability, and with real-time collaboration capabilities.

-In this case study, we will explain how we built the system from scratch, what technical challenges we encountered, and why off-the-shelf solutions like SAP or Bitrix were never even considered.
+In this case study, we will explain how we built the system from scratch, what technical challenges we encountered, and why ready-made solutions did not fit.

 The Challenge: Why Excel Does Not Work at Large Scale

-When your organization has 10-50 people, Excel is fine.
+When an organization is small, Excel is fine.
 Maybe even convenient.
-But when you have thousands of people spread across dozens of subdivisions, Excel becomes the enemy.
+But with a complex structure and many subdivisions, Excel becomes the enemy.
 Here are the specific problems the client was living with:

 No single source of truth.
 Each subdivision maintained its own records.
 Data was duplicated, conflicting, and getting lost.
-To compile a consolidated report across the entire organization, you had to call 25 people, collect 25 files, and manually merge them into one.
-This took days.
+To compile a consolidated report across the entire organization, files had to be collected manually and merged into one document.

 Document management was entirely manual.
 Orders, reports, certificates – everything was written by hand or copied from previous documents, with the risk of leaving someone else's data in place.
-A single operator would spend hours on what a system can do in seconds.
+The system automates this routine and reduces manual errors.

 No control or transparency.
 Who made a change?
 When?
 What data existed before the change?
 Nobody knew.
 There was no audit trail.
 When errors occurred, finding their source was practically impossible.